EscapeWork/LaravelSteroids/readme.md

     use Cacheable;

     protected $cacheable = [
-        'actives',
-        'all',
-        // here you need to put your cache keys that need to be cleared
+        // here you need to put your cache keys that need to be cleared 'products.actives',
+        'products.all',

+        // you can also use some attribute to be replaced
-        // rembmer: they will be fogot with the table name as prefix
+        // in this case, the {category_id} will be replaced with $product->category_id, 'products.category.{category_id}'
-        // example: products.actives, products.all
     ];
 }
 ```